Grandmaster/Soke John Kanzler, 10th Dan

 Master Rich Maglionico.
 6th Dan

 Master Rich Maglionico originally began training in the martial arts in 1966 in New Jersey learning Japanese style karate he relocated to the Pocono mountains in 1986 and shortly after that he began training in Tang Soo Do.
 He earned his black belt in 1997 which also trained in judo while stationed at Kunson Air Force Base in Korea under Master Ho in 1969.
 He advanced to the rank of San Kyu, which is third degree Brown belt.
 He was president of the judo club at Langley Air Force Base in Virginia, competing in tournaments with other bases until he was honorably discharged in 1971.
 In 1982 Master Maglionico put together the easy to execute and very effective women self-defense program.
 Master Maglionico has been inducted into the Black Belt Hall of Fame and received instructor of the year in 2009.
-Master Maglionico was also just promoted to 6th degree master in December of 2019.
+Master Maglionico was promoted to 6th degree master in December of 2019.

 Master Jan Kresge, 5th Dan